Wondering if your business needs an AI policy?

 Regular Audits and Policy Updates

-AI and ML technology evolves rapidly.
+AI and ML technology are evolving rapidly.
 Unfortunately, this means your policy should too.
 Regular audits and updates will help you ensure your policy remains up-to-date with advancements.
 This might include annual or bi-annual reviews of the policy, with adjustments made where necessary.

 Also, consider engaging external auditors to provide an objective evaluation of your AI policy and its effectiveness.
-External audits are helpful at identifying blind spots and offer valuable insights on industry standards and best practices.
+External audits help identify blind spots and offer valuable insights on industry standards and best practices.

 Ongoing Monitoring and Evaluation